mleonardallen/CarND-Behavioral-Cloning/README.md

 python drive.py model.json
 ```

 The driver server sends predicted steering angles to the car using the trained network.
 Here we can test how well the model performs.
-If the car makes mistakes, we return to training mode to collect more training data on the problem areas.
-It is also helpful to record recovery data, where recording starts when you are turning away from the edge back to the center.
+If the car makes mistakes, we return to training mode to collect more training data.